soyoahn/soyoahn.github.io/now.md

 ## Personal
 - Reading Gideon the Ninth by Tamsyn Muir
-- Still in L.A., family life is still wonderful and I'm grateful for that.
+- Still in L.A., family life is still wonderful.
+Grateful.
-- I'm thinking about getting back into jewelry-making--something I loved in high school.
-Soldering kits + pliers are about $150 all-in so why not?
-Early birthday present for myself, maybe.
+- Trying to do personal projects that fulfill me outside of work so I still feel mentally fulfilled when that need can't be met at work.

 ## Social Things I'm Doing
 - [Music League](https://musicleague.com/) with a friend's group of friends